 - Dead sea salts and dead sea mud – While these products can soak up excess oil and tiny flakes of dead skin which usually block pores, the major causes of the most form of acne.
 There are however several cheaper products at par or better.

-- Medicated concealers – Unlike popularly thought, medicated concealers don’t contain any medication which reduces inflammation or kill acne causing bacteria.
-They do not harm they skin but they don’t help it either.
+- Medicated concealers – Unlike popularly thought, medicated concealers don’t contain any medication which reduces inflammation or kills acne causing bacteria.
+They do not harm the skin but they don’t help it either.

 Few Points To Take Into Account If You Already Have Acne Scars Developed

 The use of acne treatment creams comes with several side effects but there are several ways available to improve scars gotten from acne treatment use.
 Some of these procedures include dermabrasion, use of laser treatments, injection of fillers under the skin and chemical peeling.
 These products work by removing the scarred skin surface and exposing new skin layers.
 Dermatologists sometimes use glycolic acid and other chemical peels to loosen blackheads and decrease pimples.
 Before considering these treatments, however, it is advised you see a health practitioner who will educate you on precautionary measures and likely results.

 Acne is associated with fluctuations in hormone levels hence there is no definite cure for it.
 Treatments available help minimize it and prevent future outbreaks.
 It is generally advised that more attention is paid to skin care, especially during adolescence and use of a good antibacterial soap for bathing is also recommended.
 Other ways you can prevent future outbreaks are:

 - Use of mild facial cleansers twice daily;